ad8illinois/ByteCraft/documentation.md

 Options:
-  --learn-dir TEXT  Folder generated from the "learn" step --filepath TEXT   File to classify
+  --learn-dir TEXT  Folder generated from the "learn" step --output-dir TEXT   Folder where new issue will be stored, should be same as the output_dir used in the "download" step --api-token TEXT    Github API token
-  --help            Show this message and exit.
+  --github-issue TEXT  GitHub issue URL or issue number to classify --help            Show this message and exit.
 ```